 Posted September 30, 2012 at 12:00 am by Former Writer

 Fans of the popular Theme Chooser have no doubt noticed that many themes have restrictions.
 In most cases, it’s an error that says the theme doesn’t have all the elements required for a device.
 Usually, these cases can even be ignored and the theme applied anyway.
 In worst case, you have to apply the system theme, reboot, then apply the new theme.
 However, some restrictions don’t have easy workarounds.
 For instance, Samsung Galaxy Tab 2 users couldn’t flash HDPI themes on their MDPI-xlarge device.
 The operative word there is couldn’t.

-Posted September 12, 2012 By: Haroon Q. Raja
+Posted September 12, 2012 at 05:30 am by Haroon Q. Raja

 Many Galaxy S II and III owners who do a lot of heavy gaming on their phones have run out of space for game data in internal storage.
 While both of these devices support external SD cards, there is no official method available to use that instead for the storage.
 Fortunately, there is an easy solution for this problem now with free tool DirectoryBind.

 Originally built for the SGS II by XDA Forum Member slig, DirectoryBind has been confirmed to work on SGS III and Galaxy Tab 2 by many, and may work for more devices too, as long as they are rooted and have a similar partition structure.
 As the name suggests, DirectoryBind binds a directory in one location on your device to another.
 While the concept behind it is similar to . . .
 READ ON »